 Divergence Setups - Bearish Divergence Trading and Bullish Divergence Trading

-Divergence Definition - Divergence is one of the trade setups used by traders.
-It involves looking at a chart & one more indicator.
-For our example we shall use the MACD indicator.
+Divergence Definition - Divergence is one of the trade set-ups used by traders.
+It involves looking at a chart & one more trading indicator.
+For our example we shall use the MACD.

-To look for divergence setup we look for 2 chart points, 2 highs that form an M-shape on the chart or two lows that form a W-Shape on the chart.
-Then look for same M-shape or W-Shape on indicator that you use to trade - for examples RSI indicator or MACD indicator.
+To search for divergence setup we look for 2 points, 2 highs which form an M-shape on the trading chart or two lows that form a W-Shape on the trading chart.
+Then look for same M-shape or W-Shape on indicator that you use to trade - for examples RSI indicator or MACD.

 Example of a Divergence Trade Setup:

-In the EURUSD chart below we spot two chart points, point A & point B (swing highs).
-These two chart points form an M-shape on the price chart.
+In the EUR/USD chart below we spot two chart points, point A & point B (swing highs).
+These two points form an M-shape on the price chart.

-Then using MACD indicator we check the highs made by the MACD indicator, these are highs that are directly below Chart points A and B.
+Then using MACD indicator we check the highs made by the MACD, these are highs that are directly below Chart points A and B.

-We then draw one line on the chart & another line on the MACD indicator.
+We then plot one line on the chart & another line on the MACD.

 Drawing Divergence Lines - Forex Bearish Divergence Trading and Bullish Divergence Trading